GHSVS-de/plg_system_venoboxghsvs/README.md

 	Click me to open a fantastic image in pop-up
 </a>
 ```
-- Add PHP snippet in your Joomla code, e.g. in template.
+- Add PHP snippet in your Joomla code, e.g. in template index.php.

 ```
 Joomla\CMS\HTML\HTMLHelper::_('plgvenoboxghsvs.venobox');